Cady McClain

 Cady McClain (born Katie Jo McClain; October 13, 1969) is an American actress, singer, and author.

 Career

-McClain's professional acting career began in 1978 at the age of 9, when she was featured in a commercial for Band-Aid bandages.

-Among her notable early TV credits was a recurring role on St. Elsewhere, and an appearance on Cheers, when she was 16 years old, as Coach's niece Joyce.
+Among McClain's notable early TV credits was a recurring role on St. Elsewhere, and an appearance on Cheers, when she was 16 years old, as Coach's niece Joyce.

 Other TV credits were as Virginia in Emmy Award-winning TV movie Who Will Love My Children, opposite Ann-Margret, Robert Kennedy and His Times, as young Pat Kennedy (with River Phoenix and Chad Lowe), the ABC After School Special Just a Regular Kid: An AIDS story (with Christian Hoff and Dana Ashbrook), Danny Thomas' One Big Family (with Michael DeLuise), Spenser for Hire, (with Robert Urich and Ron LcLarty), Lou Grant, (with Ed Asner) the TV movie Home Fires (with Guy Boyd and Juliette Lewis) and the Michael McKean TV Movie, Town and Gown.

 Film

 Her first film was in 1982 starring opposite Peter O'Toole in My Favorite Year as Tess, his daughter.
 She then appeared as a dancer in the Herbert Ross film, Pennies from Heaven starring Steve Martin and Bernadette Peters.

 McClain later appeared in the independent films Simple Justice, (1989) with Doris Roberts and Cesar Romero, Alma Mater (2008) with Alexander Chaplin and Will Lyman, Retreat (2004) with Michael E. Knight, and Soldier's Heart, (2008).

 Soldier's Heart, a film about veterans and PTSD (with James Kiberd, directed by Brian Delate), won the prestigious Best Narrative Feature award at the GI Film Festival in Washington D.C.

 In 2008, McClain also appeared in Home Movie with Adrian Pasdar.
 In the film, McClain plays Claire Poe, a psychiatrist, mother and wife.
 Home Movie, is the story of a family's descent into darkness.
 In a Blair Witch style mockumentary, we follow the Poe children's violent tendencies and their parents' effort to help them.
 Directed by Chris Denham, it won the Sitgis Film Festival Citizen Cane Award for Best Direction.